-Leaves are nearly as wide as they are long, up to 7 inches across, with 5 angular lobes.
+Leaves are nearly as wide as they are long, up to 7 inches across, with 5 triangular lobes.
 The shape is similar to a maple leaf.
 There are tiny widely spaced teeth all around the edges.
-Branching tendrils are attached opposite the leaf stem.
+Stems are angled, hairless, and have branching tendrils that entwine surrounding vegetation.

 Please visit our sponsors